Grand Teton Half Marathon & 5K Details

 Grand Teton Trifecta

 The Grand Teton Trifecta is made up of 3 different activities, which focus more on you experiencing the park rather than doing one big hike.
 You must complete all 3 in order to complete the Trifecta.
-Same rules as the club hikes apply: take your picture at each of the 3 locations with your bib and finisher medal and send them to us 72 hours after finishing the race.
-If you complete the Trifecta you will receive a Grand Teton Trifecta pin to commemorate!
+When you complete the Trifecta, log it in the Spark Challenges app as part of the Grand Teton Explorer Club and you will receive a Grand Teton Trifecta pin to commemorate!